 Final Thoughts on Milk Makeup

-I appreciate the cleaner formula for each product.
-I will purchase more cosmetics products from the brand.
-Current items on my beauty wish list include the Matte Cream Bronzer, the Micro Fiber Brow Gel, the Hydro-Grip Primer, and the Blur + Set Matte Loose Setting Powder.
+will purchased more cosmetics products from the brand.
+Current items on my beauty wish list Those products include the Matte Cream Bronzer, the Micro Fiber Brow Gel, the Hydro-Grip Primer,* and the Blur + Set Matte Loose Setting Powder.*

 Although pictured above, I did not include the brand’s skincare in my Milk Makeup review.
-I am hesitant to try or recommend the brand’s skincare in the future as both products I tried irritated my skin.
+In fact, I am hesitant to try or recommend the brand’s skincare in the future as both products I tried irritated my skin.

 Did you enjoy this Milk Makeup review?
 Love the no-makeup makeup look?
 Check out my Glossier haul and my in-depth review of Glossier‘s cult classic products.
 Looking for new, everyday glamour?
 Check out this review of the MAC x Disney’s Aladdin Collection.

 Have you tried anything from Milk Makeup before or are you interested in any of these goodies?
 What is your go-to easy beauty staple?
 What did you think of my Milk Makeup review?
 Please let me know in the comments below.0